wachilt/kirby-themes/README.md

 ## Responsibility

-This repository does not take any responsibility for any potential issues that could arise from the use of these themes.
+This repository does not take any responsibility for issues that could potentially arise from the use of these themes.

 ## Support